Koumbaya/crkbd_big_acry_case/README.md

 you can find me on reddit under u/Coumbaya

+#NOTES

+This is a quick project but it turned out about how I wanted it to be so I don't think I'm making any changes yet. note on the TRSS cable cuttout : unfortunately I couldn't design it to allow 90 degree connectors, so its for straight connectors only

 #LICENSE

 All the DXF/SLDPRT files here are licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.